NKU-EmbeddedSystem/Liberator/README.md

 1 2 3 4 2 3 4 3 4 5 6
 ```
 #### Data format converter
-There is a converter which can convert txt to CSR in the folder converter
+There is a converter which can convert txt to CSR in the folder converter.
+.bcsr is for bfs and cc, .bcsc is for pr(pagerank) and .bwcsr is for sssp.

 #### Running
 ```
 $ ./ptgraph
 --input datapath
---algo bfs
+--type bfs (graph processing algorithm)
---sourceNode 0
+--sourceNode 0 (only for bfs and sssp)
---model 7 or 0 (7 is Liberator and the 0 model is our previous work Ascetic )
+--model 7 or 0 (7 is Liberator and the 0 model is our previous work Ascetic ) --tetsTime n (the algorithm will excute n times)
 ```

 #### Publication